LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

-Calls to the ``logtalk::print_message/3`` predicate where the message kind is either ``debug`` or ``debug(_)`` are only printed, by default, when the ``debug`` flag is turned on.
+Calls to the ``logtalk::print_message/3`` predicate where the message kind is either ``debug`` or ``debug(_)`` are only printed, by default, when the :ref:`debug <flag_debug>` flag is turned on.
 Note that using these messages does not require compiling the code in debug mode, only turning on the flag.
-To avoid having to define ``message_tokens//2`` grammar rules for translating each debug message, Logtalk provides default tokenization for four *meta-messages* that cover the most common cases:
+To avoid having to define :ref:`methods_message_tokens_2` grammar rules for translating each debug message, Logtalk provides default tokenization for four *meta-messages* that cover the most common cases: